nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

 In the previous two annual reports, we estimated heat-exacerbated mortality risk and number of deaths for a 9-year period (e.g., 2011-2019 for the 2022 report) using weather and natural cause death data for May-September in NYC.
 Starting this year, we report estimated heat-exacerbated deaths for the current and historical data in five-year rolling time windows to characterize trends.
 The average natural death count per year was about 18,000 for May through September for the most recent 5-year period (2016-2020).
 We used time-series statistical models to compare deaths on hot days with those on cooler days.
 We estimated heat-exacerbated deaths using:

-*   an indicator (yes/no) for extreme heat event days defined by the National Weather Service’s heat advisory threshold for NYC.
+*   An indicator (yes/no) for extreme heat event days defined by the National Weather Service’s heat advisory threshold for NYC.
 Established in 2008 based on the Health Department’s heat-exacerbated mortality analysis, heat advisories are defined as at least 2 consecutive days with 95°F or higher daily maximum heat index (HI) or any day with a maximum HI of 100°F or higher.
-*   a range of hot daily maximum temperatures that includes both extreme heat event days and other hot days.
+*   A range of hot daily maximum temperatures that includes both extreme heat event days and other hot days.
 We estimated heat-exacerbated deaths for days ranging from the median maximum daily temperature of 82°F through the highest temperature during the period.

 These models were run in 5-year rolling time windows between 1971 and 2020.
 We included deaths occurring on the date of exposure to hot weather and over the following 3 days because previous Health Department studies have shown that heat-exacerbated deaths can occur up to 3 days after the initial hot weather \[4\].
 Detailed methods used to estimate risks and attributable deaths can be found here \[insert updated link when available\].